[Minor revision–posted 7/28/22 (replaces 5/14/20 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish university policy related to educational incentive pay awarded to staff employees who continue their education and training by receiving degrees and/or job-related certificates.

-REVIEW: This OP will be reviewed in May of even-numbered years by the Assistant Vice President for Human Resources with substantive revisions forwarded to the Associate Vice President for Administration and Chief of Staff for the President.
+REVIEW: This OP will be reviewed in May of even-numbered years by the Associate Vice President for Human Resources with substantive revisions forwarded to the Vice President for Administration and Chief of Staff for the President.

 Full-time regular employees who are classified as staff employed to work at least 40 hours per week, and who have been employed for a continuous period of at least four and one-half months, are eligible to participate in this program.
 Students employed in positions that require student status as a condition of employment may not participate in this program.
 Employees classified as faculty are not eligible for educational incentive pay.